Auckland Island, New Zealand: Best Things to Do – Top Picks

 Travel Logistics and Transportation Tips

 Renting a car is a great way to explore at your own pace.
 It gives you the freedom to visit remote locations and hidden gems.
-For city travel, public transit is efficient and cost-effective27.
+For city travel, public transit is efficient and cost-effective.

 Ferries are another excellent option, especially for reaching scenic spots.
-A 12-minute ferry ride can take you to charming seaside villages27.
+A 12-minute ferry ride can take you to charming seaside villages.
 This is the best way to get to places that are otherwise hard to access.

 Here are some insider tips for smooth travel: